Impact of Coronavirus

 It looks so strange that death is a subject many people find so uncomfortable to discuss, even though many believe that eventually we will all die.
 With the outbreak of coronavirus and the rising death toll, many are coming to terms with the reality that death is not so far away.

-Death cafes provide opportunities for people to talk about death in a relax atmosphere over coffee and drinks.
-Those attending death cafes find a bit of relief talking about death and the process of dying and how to prepare for it.
-With lockdown due to corona, death cafes have experienced a surge in the number of those seeking for such services.
-More people are beginning to see the urgency and the need to plan for death while it is still possible.
+Death cafes provide opportunities for people to talk about death in a relaxed atmosphere over coffee and/or other drinks.
+Those attending death cafes find a bit of relief talking about death, how to prepare for it and the process of dying.
+With the lockdown due to the coronavirus, death cafes have experienced a surge in the number of those seeking such services.
+More people are beginning to realize the imminence of death and the need to plan for it while they still have the time .
 Are death cafes really the place to allay the fears of death and to prepare for it?

 How to Best Prepare for Death

-Death cafes may actually provide the psychological support to bear the reality of one’s death or loved ones, but death cafés do not and cannot answer the question about what happens when we eventually die.
-As we come to terms with the reality of death, it is even more important to come to terms with the reality of the life after we die.
+Death cafes may actually provide the psychological support to bear the reality of one’s death or that of a loved one; but death cafes do not and cannot answer the question about what happens when we eventually die.
+As we come to terms with the reality of death, it is even more important to come to terms with the reality of life after we die.